 Taking young refugees’ opinions and experiences into account, the project aims to enhance Europe’s know-how and propose solutions, by creating a compendium of good practices, specially adjusted training material and initiate and mainstream dialogues across Europe regarding the support to migrant children transitioning to adulthood, utilizing audiovisual means, and involving key actors from other EU Member-states.

 *The content of this website represents the views of the author only and is his/her sole responsibility.
 The European Commission and the Council of Europe do not accept any responsibility for the use that may be made of the information it contains.

-As of September 2020, SolidarityNow has begun to actively support one of the most vulnerable groups- that of unaccompanied minors.
+In September 2020, SolidarityNow began to actively support one of the most vulnerable groups- that of unaccompanied minors.
 Unaccompanied minors are boys and girls under the age of 18 who reside in the country, unaccompanied by an adult in charge of their care, who have applied for or are about to apply for asylum.

 Unfortunately, despite the efforts of the State and humanitarian organizations, the number of unaccompanied minors in need of immediate and urgent support is still high.
 Many of the unaccompanied minors living in our country are in precarious housing conditions or they live in the streets/are homeless.

-SolidarityNow supports unaccompanied refugee children through the following programs:
+SolidarityNow supported unaccompanied refugee children through the following programs: